ihasTaco/Hyundai-Engineer/README.md

 # Hyundai/Kia Engineer Mode

 ## Goals:
-* I want a centralized space for all the information regarding the Hyundai/Kia Engineer Mode, including links to other resources that may help someone.
+* A centralized space for all the information regarding the Hyundai/Kia Dealer/Engineer Mode.
-* A wiki that will tell users what each option does would be nice too.
+* A wiki that will tell users what each option does in the Dealer/Engineer Mode

 I only have access to my 2023 Hyundai Sonata, so that is what I am gonna be focusing on getting the repository set up.
 If you have any information you would like to share, open an issue and I can add it, or you can make a pull request and I can add it